 You’ll have to pay a small fee (3 USD give or take) and wait for the employee to strap you.
 Remember to always raise your feet and enjoy the adrenaline of swinging at the edge of the world!

 The Cafe de Olla (literally, Pot Coffee) is a traditional specialty of Oaxaca.
-It is traditionally made using an earthern clay pot and adding cinnamon, ground coffee and piloncillo (unrefined cane sugar).
+It is traditionally made using an earthen clay pot and adding cinnamon, ground coffee, and piloncillo (unrefined cane sugar).